-Best Android Phones Under $300
+Best Android Phones Under $300 in 2020

 Android

-These are the best Android phones under $300 worth buying in 2020.
+In this guide we’ve gathered a list of the best Android phones under $300 available right now.
 Smartphones continue to get more and more expensive, but those high-price devices aren’t your only option.
-If you don’t have $900 to spend on the latest Galaxy S10, try one of these instead.
+If you don’t have a bunch of cash to spend on the latest Galaxy S20 try one of these instead.
 Budget Android phones that don’t cost an arm and a leg.

-Buyers no longer want to pay top dollar or sign a new 2-year contract.
+Buyers no longer want to pay top dollar or sign a 2-year contract.
 Instead, they’re looking for great phones that are affordable.
 And lately, manufacturers have focused on delivering exactly that.

 If you’re like a lot of people looking for a cheaper route, or simply don’t need to spend a bunch, these are the phones to consider.